A family enjoying their time inside their house.

 Make Sure You Qualify

-• Your credit score: Just like when you apply to buy a home, you must meet credit standards before you can refinance your loan.
+• Your credit score: You must meet credit standards before you can refinance your loan.
 Check your credit score and make sure you have a FICO® Score of at least 620 to refinance into a conventional loan.
 If your credit score is lower, learn more about refinancing with bad credit.

-• Your home equity: Your home equity is particularly important if you want to take a cash-out refinance.
-Most lenders won’t loan you more than 80% – 90% of the equity you own.
+• Your home equity: Most lenders won’t loan you more than 80% – 90% of your home equity.
 This restriction means you can only refinance $8,000 to $9,000 for every $10,000 of equity you have in your property.
 Contact your current lender or loan officer and request a mortgage statement if you aren’t sure how much equity you have.

 • Your debt-to-income ratio (DTI): Your DTI is the percentage of your monthly gross income you use to make monthly debt payments.
-You can calculate your DTI by dividing all your monthly debts by your total monthly income.
 Most lenders like to work with borrowers who have a DTI of 43% or lower.
-To qualify for as many options as possible, you may want to reduce your other debts before refinancing if your DTI is above 43%.
+To qualify for as many options as possible, you should reduce your other debts before refinancing if your DTI is above 43%.

 Remember, going through a refinance means you must pay closing costs again.
 Keep in mind that you may lose any financial benefit you’d get with a refinance if you bought your home within the last year.
 If you’re a Rocket Mortgage® client, we’ll periodically do a mortgage review to make sure your current mortgage is the one that best supports your goals.